Requirements for Foreign Employees to Work

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?

 Foreign employers can hire employees in the Netherlands either through a local entity or a foreign entity.
 Before deciding on how to structure their business in the Netherlands, foreign employers are advised to consider the tax consequences.

-During pre-employment phase only those personal data that are required for the position that the applicant applied for, can be screened.
+During the pre-employment phase, only personal data specifically required for the position that the applicant applied for, can be screened.
 Standard screening procedures are normally not allowed in the Netherlands.
 The employer can only ask about an applicant’s health situation if a medical examination is required for the job by law.
 Of course, it is prohibited to discriminate against applicants on the grounds of – among others – gender, race, age, civil status, religion, and so on.
 On 25 May 2018, the new EU Regulation on privacy entered into effect.
 All companies were given two years to comply with the new rules laid down in the regulation.
 If the employer fails to do so, fines up to EUR 820.000 or 10% of the yearly turnover can be given.

 The Recruitment Code of the Dutch Association for Personnel Management and Organizational Development contains basic rules that employers should observe during the recruitment and selection process.
 The purpose of this code is to provide a standard for a transparent and fair recruitment and selection procedure.
 This Code is not binding, but employees can derive protection from these rules.
 The Code for example prohibits the requirement of a photo of the applicant prior to the applicant being invited to an interview.